 Abortion is a critical component of reproductive healthcare and a common procedure, with nearly 1 in 4 women having an abortion by the age of 45.
 Since the landmark 1973 U.S. Supreme Court decision in Roe v.
 Wade, which upheld a woman’s constitutional right to seek an abortion, state legislatures have created a complex patchwork of laws regulating when and how abortion services can be provided, and abortion has since become one of the most highly regulated procedures in the United States.

 The Abortion Law Project created a comprehensive suite of datasets covering 15 different types of abortion regulations:

-This State Abortion Laws dataset provides a general overview of these 15 regulatory areas within each state, and includes laws in effect as of December 1, 2018.
+This State Abortion Laws dataset provides a general overview of these 15 regulatory areas within each state and includes laws in effect from December 1, 2018 through December 1, 2019.
 This dataset was created by the Policy Surveillance Program of the Center for Public Health Law Research in collaboration with subject matter experts from the Guttmacher Institute, Resources for Abortion Delivery (RAD), American Civil Liberties Union (ACLU), Center for Reproductive Rights (CRR), National Abortion Federation (NAF), and Planned Parenthood Federation of America (PPFA), who conceptualized and developed the Abortion Law Project.
 If you need broader contextual information on state laws and policies, national level information, or data and evidence related to abortion and other reproductive health issues, please contact the Guttmacher Institute at email@example.com.

 Disclaimer: The information contained herein does not constitute legal advice.
 If you have questions regarding your legal rights or obligations, contact an attorney.
 If you are an abortion provider seeking legal compliance guidance, the following collaborating organizations may be able to assist you: ACLU, CRR, PPFA (for affiliated health centers), NAF, and Regulatory Assistance for Abortion Providers (a project of RAD).